Kernelization Using Structural Parameters on Sparse Graph Classes: The Protrusion Machinery

-Let~$H \subseteq G$ with a boundary~$B$ of size~$t$.
-The operation of \emph{ungluing} $H$ from~$G$ creates the $t$-boundaried graph $G \ominus_{B} H := G -(V(H) \setminus B)$ with boundary $B$.
-The vertices of $\bound(G \ominus_B H)$ are assigned labels~$1$ through~$t$ according to their order in~$B$. \end{definition} Note that the gluing operation entails taking the union of edges both of whose endpoints are in the boundary with the deletion of multiple edges to keep the graph simple.
+The gluing operation entails taking the union of edges both of whose endpoints are in the boundary, with implicit deletion of multiple edges to keep the graph simple.
 The ungluing operation preserves the boundary (both the vertices and the edges).
-For the sake of clarity, we sometimes annotate the $\oplus$ and $\ominus$ operators with the boundary as well.
+For the sake of clarity, we sometimes annotate the $\oplus$ operator with the boundary as well.

-\begin{definition}[Replacement] Let~$G$ be a graph with a $t$-protrusion $W$ and let~$H$ be a $t$-boundaried graph.
-Then \emph{replacing}~$W$ by~$H$ corresponds to the operation $ (G \ominus_B G_W) \oplus_B H $. \end{definition}